Best banks 2013: Should you switch?

 MONEY’s study examined the 40 largest U.S. retail banks by consumer deposits and the 15 largest online banks, along with the three largest credit unions.
 Here are the winners in the study’s 11 categories, along with notes on how these banks distinguished themselves and which types of customers may want to consider them.

-Best savings account: GE Capital Bank and Barclays (tie)
+Best savings account: Barclays and Synchrony Bank (tie)

-Simple metrics tell the story here: GE Capital Bank and Barclays both offer savings accounts that pay in the neighborhood of 0.90 percent – many times over today’s dismal national average for savings accounts.
+Simple metrics tell the story here: Synchrony Bank and Barclays both offer savings accounts that pay in the neighborhood of 0.90 percent – many times over today’s dismal national average for savings accounts.
+(Note: Synchrony Bank was known by a different name in the 2013 study, but this name is effective as of June 2014).

-Who should consider Barclays or GE Capital for savings accounts: If you’ve had it with banks that pay less than a tenth of a percent annually on their savings accounts, these banks will move you as far from that situation as possible today.
+Who should consider Barclays or Synchrony Bank for savings accounts: If you’ve had it with banks that pay less than a tenth of a percent annually on their savings accounts, these banks will move you as far from that situation as possible today.

 Best online bank: Ally Bank